 - Augmented and virtual reality

 - Function allocation and resource management in multi-tier fog computing systems

 A research project in edge computing is an important component of this class; it corresponds to 60% of the overall course grade.

-Research projects can be done individually or in groups of two.
+Research projects can be done individually or in groups of up to three students.
 Project teams need to be established by January 21st; the project proposal outlining the key ideas of the proposed work and the plan of action needs to be submitted by February 10th.

 Projects can be theory-oriented or applied.
 For applied projects, a range of related equipment is available in the instructor’s I^3T Lab, including:

 - Raspberry Pis and accessories, including cameras, Sense HAT sensing and display add-on boards, E Ink displays, and Movidius neural compute sticks